EllaKaye/pregnancy/README.md

 install.packages("pregnancy")
 ```

-You can install the development version from or R-universe:
+You can install the development version from R-universe:

 ``` r
 install.packages("pregnancy", repos = "https://ellakaye.r-universe.dev")